dtk01/dtk/README.md

   )
 ```

+### Using in a Windows environment

+In a Windows environment, diatheke may not be in the search path for executables.
+If this is the case, you can explicitly provide the path to the executable by setting ~dtk-program~.
+For example, if Xiphos is installed, one might specify the diatheke executable location as follows:

+	> (setf dtk-program "C:/Program Files (x86)/CrossWire/Xiphos/bin/diatheke.exe")
+	"C:/Program Files (x86)/CrossWire/Xiphos/bin/diatheke.exe"

 ## Performing a dictionary lookup

 Some texts have dictionary references embedded in the texts.
 For these texts, dictionary lookups may be available.
 By default, <kbd>d</kbd> will, by invoking `dtk-dict`, display the related dictionary entry, if that entry is available.